 c.
 Further, these funds invest primarily in the equity market in a diversified manner, which gives investors a good opportunity to earn inflation-beating returns

-Of all the investment options available under Section 80C, ELSS funds offer the lowest lock-in period of only 3 years.
+Of all the investment options available under Section 80C, ELSS funds offer the lowest lock-in period of only three years.

-Also, these funds do not have a maximum investment period like PPF (15 years) or FD (10 years) has.
-The capital gain on these investments will be counted as Long-term Capital Gains (LTCG), which is tax-free.
-Post the lock-in period, the investor can choose to liquidate the investment or stay invested, based on the fund performance.
+Also, these funds do not have a limit on the investible amount.
+Once the lock-in period is completed, the investor can choose to liquidate the investment or stay invested, based on the fund performance.

 Here is a quick glimpse at how ELSS compares with the other commonly used tax-saving investments:

 *Investors may choose the funds as per their goals.
 Returns are subject to change.

 4.What should you know about ELSS before you invest?

 a.
 You may invest any amount you like in an Equity-Linked Savings Scheme, but it is only contributions of up to Rs 1,50,000 that are tax-exempt under the Income Tax Act, Section 80C